sappelhoff/ecomp_experiment/eye-tracking/README.md

 - Sticker should be on the forehead between the two eyes (section 3.2.3)
 - If CR signal not reliable, or pupil threshold >> 120, set illuminator to 75% (p.69)
 - You can edit the EyeLink host PC settings via the stimulus computer's browser.
 Type in this address: `100.1.1.1` (p.12)
+- Look up any confusing `sendCommand` calls in the INI files you can find on the EyeLink host PC.

 ## Glossary